Latent Chain-of-Thought World Modeling for End-to-End Driving: Introduction

-\textbf{Contributions.} The main contributions of our work are: \begin{itemize} \item We rethink the representation of reasoning in VLA models for E2E driving with \METHODNAME, which conducts latent CoT with latent reasoning tokens strongly aligned with driving actions and a latent world model. \item We introduce a training framework combining latent CoT cold-start, world model training, and closed-loop RL, finding it especially effective for latent reasoning models. \item We demonstrate consistent empirical gains on a large, diverse E2E driving benchmark: \METHODNAME delivers faster inference, improved driving quality, and larger improvements under interactive RL compared to non-reasoning and text-reasoning baselines. \end{itemize}
+\textbf{Contributions.} The main contributions of our work are: \begin{itemize} \item We rethink the representation of reasoning in VLA models for E2E driving with \METHODNAME, which conducts latent CoT with latent reasoning tokens strongly aligned with driving actions and a latent world model. \item \reviewadd{We introduce a training framework combining latent CoT cold start, world model training, and RL post-training, and show that this combination is especially effective for latent reasoning models.} \item \reviewadd{We demonstrate consistent empirical gains on a large, diverse E2E driving benchmark: \METHODNAME delivers lower inference latency, improved driving quality, and larger gains under RL post-training than non-reasoning and text-CoT baselines.} \end{itemize}